dimxy/Documentation/docs/basic-docs/cryptoconditions/cc-tokens.md

 ## Introduction

-The `tokens` Crypto Conditions smart contract enables core-asset support for the on-chain creation of colored coins, also called tokens.
+The `tokens` Crypto Conditions smart contract enables support for the on-chain creation of colored coins, also called tokens.
+Usually tokens represent some real-world assets on a blockchain.

 The functionality is facilitated by utxo technology.
 Tokens can be generated on any chain where the [ac_cc](../installations/asset-chain-parameters.html#ac-cc) is enabled.

+Each token is identified by its unique token id.

 The `tokens` smart contract requires locking a proportional amount of satoshis of the native coins.
 These satoshis create the supply for the token.

 For example, if you desire to create a one-of-a-kind token, use 1 satoshi in its creation.

 There is also a support for non-fungible tokens.
-Each non-fungible token has the amount of 1 and contains additional array of data about itscorresponding asset.
+Each non-fungible token has the amount of 1 and contains additional array of data describing its corresponding asset.
 These data has a evalcode inside which binds this non-fungible token to a cc contract responsible for validation.
-The `tokeninfo` method allows to see if a token is non-fungible.
+The `tokeninfo` method outputs data for non-fungible tokens.

 ## tokenaddress